stephenmjerge/mini-psychological-assessment-lab/README.md

 ### Instrument families and roadmap targets

 MPAL currently ships depression (PHQ-9, BDI-II), anxiety (GAD-7), and PTSD/trauma (PCL-5) measures.
-The broader clinical landscape PsyD students work with can be grouped as follows:
+The broader clinical landscape that clinical psychology trainees work with can be grouped as follows:

 | Family | Example instruments |
 | --- | --- |